 - 1) Fee(s).
 If any fee(s) described in Section I.D. is not paid in full when due or is returned due to insufficient funds, the application will terminate. - 2) Complete Application.
 The applicant must submit to AHFA a complete application as defined in Section I.C.(1) of this QAP.
-An application with 8 or more missing and/or incomplete documents will be terminated. - 3) Existing Project Inspection.
+An application with 8 or more missing and/or incomplete documents will be terminated. - 3) Status of Previously Funded Projects.
+If any application has a Responsible Owner that is also a Responsible Owner for a project that (i) received an initial allocation of Housing Credits in 2018, 2019 or 2020 and (ii) is not at least 75% complete as reflected by the project's most recent construction inspection report/progress report to AHFA on or before the date of application, the application is not eligible to receive an allocation of Housing Credits in the 2023 application cycle.

+4) Existing Project Inspection.
 Applications with one or more Responsible Owners applying on a single application where each Responsible Owner has fewer than 3 Placed in Service projects funded with Housing Credits and/or HOME Funds allocated by AHFA, AHFA will perform an on-site inspection.
 The applicant must provide, at the time of the application submission, a complete AHFA Schedule of Real Estate Owned for each Responsible Owner.